pippinbarr/v-r-5/process/talks/talk.md

 > *So the situation is that I’m starting my island “from scratch”*
 > -- [Process journal, 5 September 2023](https://pippinbarr.com/v-r-5/process/journal.html#:~:text=So%20the%20situation%20is%20that%20I%E2%80%99m%20starting%20my%20island%20%E2%80%9Cfrom%20scratch%E2%80%9D)

+And a lot of learning later:

 ![Self-textured island](./images/textureman-textureman.png)
 ([*Playable build*](./builds/landscaping/d78d7f7203a381cc388129d9fa1ec981c7d9ce38/))

-It was all pretty impossibly tiring, but eventually...
+I was getting somewhere.
+I was making somewhere.
+And then...

-... there was the grass.
+... then there was the grass.

 > *Spent my time this morning on the grass details which are a key way to add some visual noise that drowns out the repeating textures among other things.*
 > -- [Process journal, 6 September 2023](https://pippinbarr.com/v-r-5/process/journal.html#:~:text=Spent%20my%20time%20this%20morning%20on%20the%20grass%20details%20which%20are%20a%20key%20way%20to%20add%20some%20visual%20noise%20that%20drowns%20out%20the%20repeating%20textures%20among%20other%20things.)

-And it was green!
+And it was so green!

 ![Image of poisonous grass](./images/grass-details-pre-color-tweaks.png)